Alice Beagley, Museum Officer

 So here's a more detailed explanation:

 In the 17th century, early banking business was carried out by people known as the goldsmiths.
 They looked after and lent gold and silver to wealthy people, but they also charged really high interest rates.
-So to compare and contrast with the UK’s current interest rate (0.1%), it was perfectly normal for the goldsmiths to charge interest rates between 20 and 30%!
+It was perfectly normal for the goldsmiths to charge interest rates between 20 and 30%.

 However, in 1672, Charles II decided to borrow loads of money from the goldsmiths to keep him in the extravagant lifestyle he’d become accustomed to, but then decided that because he was King, he didn’t need to pay it back.
 So he wrote a letter to the goldsmiths with words to the effect of: